Beginnings: Douglas Juan Gifford

 Professor Joanna Overing (1938 — present) came to St Andrews in 1995 as a member of the Department of Social Anthropology and as the Director of the Centre, which was renamed the Centre for Indigenous American Studies (CIAS).
 Overing is an American anthropologist, with a BA and MA in History from the University of Connecticut, and a PhD in Anthropology from Brandeis University.
 Her extensive fieldwork among the Piaroa people in the Orinoco basin of Venezuela marked an expansion of the Centre into lowland South America.

 Beloved by generations of students, Overing has studied egalitarianism, indigenous cosmology, philosophical anthropology, aesthetics, the ludic and linguistics in Amazonia.
 One of her central interests in Amazonian anthropology is the relationship between egalitarianism and individualism in Amerindian societies.
 She pioneered the study of “the art of living” or the “aesthetics of everyday life”, revealing how the Western distinction between ethics and aesthetics is irrelevant in a world, such as that of the Piaroa, where people strive for beauty in their social relations with others.
-Among her publications are:
+For publications here.

-Dr Sabine Hyland (1964-present) was invited to replace Professor Tristan Platt as the Department Andeanist in 2013, becoming Director of CAS and teaching Quechua.
+Professor Sabine Hyland (1964-present) was invited to replace Professor Tristan Platt as the Department Andeanist in 2013, becoming Director of CAS and teaching Quechua.
 An American, Hyland studied Quechua and Cultural Anthropology as an undergraduate at Cornell University, before earning her MPhil and PhD in Anthropology from Yale University, where she was a graduate fellow of the National Science Foundation.
 The recipient of grants from the National Science Foundation, the National Endowment for the Humanities, the Andrew W Mellon Foundation, and the National Geographic Society, she has conducted archival and ethnographic research throughout the Peruvian Andes.